 Dry Dog Food

-- Dry food tends to be less expensive and can be bought in sacks, in bulk, meaning less trips to the supermarket
+- Dry dog treats and food tends to be less expensive and can be bought in sacks, in bulk, meaning less trips to the supermarket

 - Storing dry food is very easy, as its shelf life is long